Larissa-Cury/E-commerceProject/README.md

 </div>

    * Sales Year-On-Year considering Jan - September
        - The query follows the same rationale described above.
-However, in order to optimize processing, I filtered the period from Jan - Sept by adding the line below in the code, given that this was the period of interest.
+However, in order to optimize processing, I filtered the period from Jan - Sept by adding the ``WHERE` statement below in the code, given that this was the period of interest.

   <div align="center">
   <img width="900" height="350"